 Take a school without a chemistry elective, add the Davidson Institute of Science Education, and mix together in a test tube.
-The reaction product: A new compound for studying chemistry.
+The reaction product: a new compound for studying chemistry.

 Have you ever thought about how corn kernels turn into popcorn in the microwave?
 Or why is it that soap cleans better than water?
-If so, chemistry is the major for you.
-But what if you don’t have a chemistry elective at your high school?
-We have the perfect solution for you and your school: A weekly slot, after school.
+If so, chemistry is the major for you!
+But what if your high school doesn’t offer a chemistry elective?
+Don't worry – we have the perfect solution for you and your school: A one-hour, weekly e-learning slot, after school.

-The lessons include presentations, videos, exercises, and even experiments you will be able to perform at home using a special kit we will provide.
-And if that is not enough, you will be invited to the Davidson Institute twice a year in order to turn the virtual classroom into a real one, meet the other classmates, perform experiments in real laboratories, and tour the Institute’s facilities.
-So prepare your computer, tablet, or cell phone, because this year you are going to learn chemistry – online.
+The lessons include presentations, videos, exercises, and even experiments that you will be able to perform at home using a special kit that we will provide.
+And if that's not enough, participants are invited to the Davidson Institute twice a year in order to turn the virtual classroom into a real one: Meet your classmates in person, perform experiments in real laboratories, and tour the institute’s facilities.

-The program is in Hebrew.
+The program is held in Hebrew.

 More about the program

-For further information, visit the Hebrew site.
+For more information, visit the Hebrew site.